-If this is not the cause, check the Disallowed List entries applied to default COR settings at systems where the call is routed either to the PSTN or to another system in the network.
-Compare the entries to the dialed digits; a Disallowed List may be blocking the call.
-If it is necessary to change the Disallowed List, see "Disallowed Lists" in Chapter 3 of System Programming.
+What to do: Check the Disallowed List entries applied to default COR settings at systems where the call is routed either to the PSTN or to another system in the private network.
+Compare the entries to the dialed digits; If it is necessary to change the Disallowed List, see "Disallowed Lists" in Chapter 3 of System Programming.
 Check the ARS programming to verify that the remote machine's ARS code is being prepended.
-Verify that switch identifiers have been assigned to all private network trunks.